marcosh/marcosh.github.io/_posts/2019-04-10-applicative-monadic-validation-php.markdown

 image: "/img/valid1.jpg"
 ---

 In my [last post]({% post_url 2018-12-01-php-validation-dsl %}) I described a way to structure data validation inspired by the principles of functional programming, in particular immutability and compositionality.
-Such an approach allows to validate any kind of data in a safe and stateless way, building more and more complex validators starting from basic ones.
+Such an approach allows you to validate any kind of data in a safe and stateless way, building more and more complex validators starting from basic ones.

-I believe it is a really nice approach, more general and elastic than many other PHP libraries which do the same thing.
+I believe it is a really nice approach, more general and flexible than many other PHP libraries which do the same thing.
 The only drawback I see is that, for achieving explicitness and precision, it is quite verbose.
 Even if data validation is a very important component of your application, it will probably never be the core domain of your business and therefore many people will prefer a slightly less general library which instead saves them learning and coding time.

 In this post I'm going to present a way, actually two, to define complex validators in term of simpler ones, which is really easy and terse.
-I'm going to do this adapting two validation techniques which are widespread in the functional programming world; they are called applicative and monadic validation, but you need not to be scared by the names!
-As we will see, there's nothing exoteric beyond them.
+I'm going to do this adapting two validation techniques which are widespread in the functional programming world; they are called applicative and monadic validation, but you need not be scared by the names!
+As we will see, there's nothing esoteric about them.
 Still, if you're curios where these names come from, you could have a look [here](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html)

 ## THE VALIDATION INTERFACE